TIY-Rails-1507/haiku/README.md

 Automatic merge failed; fix conflicts and then commit the result.
 ```

-This explains that there is a merge conflict in poem.txt.
+This explains that there is a merge conflict in ```poem.txt```.

 Open that file and notice how the merge conflict is indicated.

+Resolve the conflict - remove all merge indicators and make the file be in the state you want to commit it.

-Resolve the conflict (following the rules stated above).
-Remember to save the file.
+Please follow the merge rules stated above and remember to save the file.

 Use ```git status``` to see the latest changes.
 Do a git add on ```poem.txt``` and then type ```git commit``` - do not add a message.